markalbrand56/Redes-Proyecto-1/README.md

 go install github.com/wailsapp/wails/v2/cmd/wails@latest
 ```

+This command will install the Wails CLI tool, which is used to build and run Wails applications.

-#### Node.js
+##### Node.js

 To install Node.js, follow the instructions on the [official website](https://nodejs.org/en/download/).
 Make sure to get at least **Node.js 14**.

-#### Tailwind CSS
+##### Tailwind CSS

-To install Tailwind CSS, run the following command on the frontend directory:
+Tailwind does not require a global installation, but you can install it as a development dependency on the frontend project.
+To do so, run the following commands:

 ```bash
 npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p
 ```

-This command will install the Wails CLI tool, which is used to build and run Wails applications.

 ## Functionalities